4 Flat Fee MLS Companies in Montana

 If a flat fee MLS service doesn’t fit your needs, here are other ways to sell your home:

-A discount real estate broker charges a lower commission than traditional agents, usually around 1% to 2%.
+- Discount real estate broker: A discount real estate broker charges a lower commission than traditional agents, usually around 1% to 2% of the home’s sale price.
 These brokers may offer fewer services than full-service agents, so compare plans carefully.

-Working with a local real estate agent provides dedicated support, market expertise, and negotiation skills.
+- Full-service real estate agent: Working with a full-service Realtor provides dedicated support, market expertise, and negotiation skills.
 While this option comes with a higher commission, an experienced agent may help you sell faster and for a higher price.

 Will I save money with a flat fee MLS listing service?

-Additionally, nearly 40% of FSBO sellers sell to a friend or neighbor, often at a lower price.
-These homes had a median sale price of around $345,000—nearly $100,000 less than homes sold by an agent.
+The median FSBO sale price was $360,000, compared to over $425,000 for agent-assisted sales.
 While a flat fee MLS listing offers cost savings, it’s important to weigh potential trade-offs in pricing and overall net proceeds.

 What if I need to sell my Montana home fast?